Skip to main content

 Kidney Disease: Improving Global Outcomes

-Ask guideline-specific questions across KDIGO kidney disease publications, including chronic kidney disease, acute kidney injury, transplant care, glomerular disease, anemia, blood pressure, diabetes in CKD, and mineral bone disorder.
+KDIGO publishes the leading international clinical practice guidelines for kidney disease, covering CKD, AKI, transplantation, glomerular disease, anemia, blood pressure, diabetes in CKD, and mineral bone disorder.

-This assistant was generated by training AI on publicly available guideline information.
-UKidney and DocuTrain do not store or provide access to the original KDIGO documents.
-Please refer to KDIGO for the original print or internet publications.
+Trained on publicly available KDIGO guideline content.
+UKidney and DocuTrain do not host the original documents.
+Refer to kdigo.org for original publications.

 Covered topics